Gabriel A. Rincon-Mora: Awards

-Texas Instruments awarded him a Three-Year Patent Award for U.S. 5,491,437, U.S. 5,500,625, and U.S. 5,519,341 in 1999; Hispanic Business Magazine voted him one of "The 100 Most Influential Hispanics" in 2000; the Society of Hispanic Professional Engineers (SHPE) awarded him the National Hispanic in Technology Award in 2000; Florida International University (FIU) awarded him the Charles E. Perry Visionary Award in 2000; the Georgia Institute of Technology (Georgia Tech) inducted him into its Council of Outstanding Young Engineering Alumni in 2000; former Lieutenant Governor Cruz Bustamante of California presented him a State of California Commendation Certificate in 2001; Robins Air Force Base presented him the Orgullo Hispano Award in 2003 and the Hispanic Heritage Award in 2005; IEEE presented him the IEEE Service Award in 2007; and IEEE Circuits and Systems Society (CASS) named him IEEE Distinguished Lecturer in 2009–2010, 2018–2019, and 2022–2023.
-IEEE Atlanta Section awarded him the "IEEE Outstanding Educator Award" in 2024, IEEE Region 3 awarded him the "IEEE Joseph M. Biedenbach Outstanding Engineering Educator Award" in 2025, the School of Electrical and Computer Engineering at Georgia Tech awarded him the "Distinguished Faculty Achievement Award" in 2025, and the IEEE Circuits and Systems Society awarded him the "Charles A. Desoer Technical Achievement Award" in 2025.
+Texas Instruments awarded him a Three-Year Patent Award for U.S. 5,491,437, U.S. 5,500,625, and U.S. 5,519,341 in 1999; Hispanic Business Magazine voted him one of "The 100 Most Influential Hispanics" in 2000; the Society of Hispanic Professional Engineers (SHPE) awarded him the National Hispanic in Technology Award in 2000; Florida International University (FIU) awarded him the Charles E. Perry Visionary Award in 2000; the Georgia Institute of Technology (Georgia Tech) inducted him into its Council of Outstanding Young Engineering Alumni in 2000; former Lieutenant Governor Cruz Bustamante of California presented him a State of California Commendation Certificate in 2001; Robins Air Force Base presented him the Orgullo Hispano Award in 2003 and the Hispanic Heritage Award in 2005; IEEE presented him the IEEE Service Award in 2007; The IEEE Circuits and Systems Society awarded him the IEEE Charles A. Desoer Technical Achievement Award in 2025, the Georgia Institute of Technology awarded him the Distinguished Faculty Achievement Award in 2025, the IEEE Region 3 awarded him the IEEE Joseph M. Biedenbach Outstanding Engineering Educator Award in 2025, the IEEE Atlanta Section awarded him the IEEE Outstanding Educator Award in 2024, and IEEE Circuits and Systems Society (CASS) named him IEEE Distinguished Lecturer in 2009–2010, 2018–2019, 2022–2023, and 2026–2027.